soban-zamir/soban-zamir/README.md

 - 📖 Currently studying at NUST Islamabad

-- ⚡ Driven by a deep interest in RF & antenna engineering, fascinated by how the right design can transform modern wireless communication
+- ⚡ RF & Antenna Engineering; fascinated by how the right design can transform modern wireless communication

 - ✨ Hoping to contribute to the world of wireless through hands-on research and a bit of curiosity-driven tinkering